SoftUni-Internal/interactive-content/EN/08-JSON-Processing/01-JSON.md

 | Null | "address": null |

-Data parsed as JSON is simple to read, compact and easy to transfer.
+Data parsed as JSON is simple to read, compact, and easy to transfer.
 [/slide]

 [slide hideTitle]